IvanVnucec/rain_alert/README.md

 # rain_alert
+You will not forget your umbrella anymore.

+## About
 Every morning at 5 AM local time check if it will be raining that day, if yes send an email with forecast message like this:
 ```